yongjiaw/semantic-program/README.md

 - persistence abstraction
 - additional examples for scientific discovery and AI memory systems

-Soar may become a separate reference implementation of the same pattern inside the Soar code base, using Soar's native control and memory mechanisms and making any additional semantic-memory commitments explicit.
+Soar may become a separate reference implementation of the same pattern inside the Soar code base, using Soar's native control and memory mechanisms.
+A complementary path is a hybrid application in which Soar provides the control layer while a SAFER-style runtime maintains external semantic state for data-intensive memory, aggregation, and persistence.

 ## Talks